Everybody

 This also goes for the many pseudo- Christian groups who teach their followers that their entrance into a heavenly future is by means of keeping a system of religious rites and good works.

-witnesses believe in
+Jehovah’s witnesses believe in

-an eternal hell.The Seventh day adventists similarly believe in an afterlife, but teach the annihilation of the wicked.
+an afterlife but not in an eternal hell.
+Seventh day Adventists similarly believe in an afterlife,but teach the annihilation of the wicked.

 BIBLICAL CHRISTIANITY

-Biblical Christians similarly live in anticipation of the future life.
+Biblical Christians also live in anticipation of the future life.
 Christians believe that they must give a future account of themselves to God.
-Whilst biblical Christians have an ethical and moral code and an understanding of the importance of good works in this life, they know that ultimately they will be admitted into God’s presence only through trusting in the merits of Christ’s righteousness alone.
+Whilst biblical Christians have an ethical and moral code and an understanding of the importance of good works in this life, they know that ultimately, they will be admitted into God’s presence only through trusting in the merits of Christ’s righteousness alone.
 Salvation is through faith alone, by God’s grace alone, in Christ alone.

 FURTHER THOUGHTS ABOUT CHRISTIAN ESCHATOLOGY